We can all hazard a guess as to how good or bad our overall health is.

 Unfortunately, leading a healthy lifestyle doesn’t mean you won’t develop health issues, though it will limit your risk.
 A medical check-up can flag problems before they develop into something more serious.

-What to expect from a medical health check
+What to expect from a life insurance medical exam

 A health check from the NHS lasts around 20-30 minutes and is usually carried out by a nurse, but it could be another healthcare professional.
 You shouldn’t need to prepare anything in advance, but it’s always worth asking the health centre you’re booked in with.